-This year we are pleased to announce a re-branding of our programs!
 Our new name, the Grove, attempts to represent the places and spaces in which we live and learn together.
 We feel the Grove sounds groovy, fun, feels like growth and gives a sense of community!

 We have also re-named our programs within the Grove:

 - Sprouts: Kindergarten to grade three.